Sunday, 10 July 2016

 We noticed Walter there, also eating chips.
 He had two servings, accompanied by six soft drinks and a beer – a nicely balanced meal.

-The two walkers from Charavines were eating in the corner and I went over and tried again, this time in English, and they actually smiled and nodded.
+The two walkers from Charavines were eating in the corner and I went over and tried again, this time in English (I had failed with French previously), and they actually smiled and nodded.
 We came to the conclusion that they were German, or possibly Scandinavian.

-He said he was 64, and guessed that we were ten years older, which I took as an insult, given his clapped-out state.
+He said he was 64, and guessed that we were ten years older, which I took as an insult, given his decrepit state.